musyoku/gqn-dataset-renderer/README.md

 At this time, this renderer has two backend implementations available: **OpenGL** backend and **CUDA** backend.

-OpenGL renderer is build on top of a modified version of [pyrender](https://github.com/mmatl/pyrender).
+OpenGL renderer is built on top of a modified version of [pyrender](https://github.com/mmatl/pyrender).

 # OpenGL